 When can I go back to work?

-This was a huge fear for me, and then I saw this video below and it helped me a ton.
+This was a massive fear for me, and then I saw this video below, and it helped me a ton.
 I have trained for a half marathon, paddle boarded, skied, and snowshoed with implants with no problems at all!
-And there have been some major falls and epic faceplants along the way lol.
+And there have been some significant falls and epic faceplants along the way lol.
 With all that experience, I can assure you that it’s pretty hard to rupture an implant (though it CAN happen).
 When you’ve been cleared by your PS, don’t be afraid to get out there and live your life!

 Antibiotics for the dentist?!

 This is one of the hardest parts of the journey.
-I recall removing the tight surgical bra, ready to finally be comfortable…only to realize that it was my muscles that were causing that painful tightness.
-The best advice I have is take 10 deep breaths to the point of being uncomfortable, but not in real pain, every time you think of it.
-I was probably doing this a dozen times a day and was the best thing for relieving that pain (muscle relaxers didn’t seem to touch it).
+I recall removing the tight surgical bra, ready to finally be comfortable…only to realize that my muscles were causing that painful tightness.
+My best advice is to take 10 deep breaths to the point of being uncomfortable, but not in real pain, every time you think of it.
+I was probably doing this a dozen times a day, and was the best thing for relieving that pain (muscle relaxers didn’t seem to touch it).
 When you’re cleared for exercise Yoga will also help to get you back to feeling comfortable.